Hpablo08/late-breakfast/README.md

 3. cd into the root of the project directory
 4. Run `npm install`
 5. To verify that it is setup correctly, run `npm start` in your terminal to start the local server.
 This runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.
-6. Open your favorite code editor and go to the `package.json` file to check that you have installed the required dependencies: `react-router-dom`, `react-youtube`, `@u-wave/react-vimeo`
 6. See the section about [deployment](https://create-react-app.dev/docs/deployment/) for more information.
 7. Enter `Ctrl + C` in your terminal to stop the local server at any time.